 In addition to the agricultural aspect, principles of permaculture are applied at various scales throughout the Southside Permaculture Park.

-Although providing food is a critically important function of the SSPP, it is certainly not its only function.
-The park also provides medicines in the form of herbs and mushroom extracts; Exercise, education programming, and live music from the Calitheater; recreation; and social support.
+Although providing food is an important function of the SSPP, it is certainly not its only function.
+The park also provides medicines in the form of herbs and mushroom extracts; place for respite; space for learning, play, and community growth.

 We can reject the capitalist axiom that defines us all as isolated individuals locked in perpetual competition with everyone else, and instead accept that community is better than mere proximity and that cooperation is better than competition.
 Today’s society is plagued with social isolation, loneliness, and depression, which takes serious tolls on peoples’ physical and mental health.
 This loneliness and isolation can lead to bigger problems like violence, drug abuse, and self-harm.
 People who previously only lived near each other but never interacted can now come together to relax in the park, form friendships, and be able to support each other emotionally, leaving everyone better off.